Skip to main content

 Working condition

-The maximum working hours are 45 hours per week and additional hours are counted as overtime, for which overtime payment is compulsory unless it is included in the monthly remuneration.
-Flexitime is purely a contractual arrangement.
+The maximum working hours are generally 45 hours per week and additional hours are treated as overtime, unless otherwise dealt with under the applicable legal framework.
+Flexitime remains a contractual arrangement where agreed.

 Leaves